John-Kodes/BlackJax/README.md

 ## Potential Future Features/Updates

-- Create a leaderboard system that shows a list of players and their high scores.
-But will only be posted when the player "cash out"
+- ~~Create a leaderboard system that shows a list of players and their high scores.
+But will only be posted when the player "cash out"~~ Added!

 - Create an interactive tutorial on how to play the game for first time players.